Ethiopian Airlines Flight 302: Accident

-Flight 302 was a scheduled international passenger flight from Addis Ababa to Nairobi.
-The aircraft took off from Addis Ababa at 08:38:00 local time (05:38:00 UTC) with 149 passengers and 8 crew on board.
+Flight 302 was a scheduled international passenger flight from Addis Ababa, Ethiopia, to Nairobi, Kenya.
+The flight departed Addis Ababa at 08:38:34 local time (05:38:34 UTC) with 149 passengers and 8 crew on board.

-Forty-four seconds after takeoff, as the main gear lifted off the runway, the angle of attack (AoA) sensor on the left side of the aircraft's nose sustained damage, possibly from a bird strike.
-This damage caused the sensor to send faulty readings, leading the Maneuvering Characteristics Augmentation System (MCAS) to falsely detect an imminent stall.
-In response, MCAS repeatedly commanded the horizontal stabilizer to push the aircraft's nose downward.
-However, since MCAS is inactive during takeoff configuration, it only began functioning once the flaps were retracted.
+Seconds after takeoff at 08:38:44, the left and right angle of attack (AOA) sensors immediately started disagreeing on each other's data.
+Due to the AOAs' erroneous and unstable data, the left stick shaker immediately activated.
+The airspeed indicators on both sides also disagreed with each other and the master caution and the anti-ice lights illuminated.

 Approximately one minute into the flight, the first officer, following the captain's instructions, retracted the flaps.
 Within 10 seconds of this action, the autopilot disengaged, and the aircraft started to descend.
 The captain directed the first officer to report a "flight control" problem to the control tower.

-By the second minute, the MCAS had angled the horizontal stabilizer sharply downward, pitching the aircraft into a dive.
+By the second minute, the Maneuvering Characteristics Augmentation System (MCAS) had angled the horizontal stabilizer sharply downward, pitching the aircraft into a dive.
 Although the pilots managed to briefly counteract the nose-down attitude, the aircraft continued to lose altitude.

 The first officer, correctly identifying that they were experiencing a runaway MCAS activation, called out "Stab trim cut-out!"
 The pilots toggled switches to disable the aircraft's electrical trim tab system, which also deactivated the MCAS software.
 Unlike previous 737 models, both switches disabled all electrical control of the stabilizer.
 Without the electric trim system, the other possible way to move the stabilizer is by cranking the trim wheel by hand, but because the stabilizer was located opposite to the elevator, strong aerodynamic forces were acting on it due to the pilots' inadequate thrust management.
 At the plane's high speed, there was further pressure on the stabilizer.
 The pilots' attempts to manually crank the stabilizer back into position failed.